CALL FOR RESEARCH PROPOSALS

 Preliminary proposals need to be submitted to [email protected] by midnight, June 7, 2016.
 Please contact Dr. Paul Sundberg at [email protected] if you have any questions.

-Swine Health Information Center Call for Seneca Valley Virus Research Proposals
+Swine Health Information Center Call for Senecavirus A Research Proposals

-There are reports of increased discovery of Seneca Valley Virus (SVV) in pigs in the United States and Brazil.
-The Swine Health Information Center is soliciting proposals to investigate SVV epidemiology and diagnostics capability.
+There are reports of increased discovery of Senecavirus A (SVA) in pigs in the United States and Brazil.
+The Swine Health Information Center is soliciting proposals to investigate SVA epidemiology and diagnostics capability.

 Proposals must be submitted in the required format provided with the RFP in order to be considered.
 Interlaboratory collaboration that strengthens the proposal will be a factor in funding decisions.
 All funded projects are expected to be completed within 6 months of funding.
 Final funding decisions will be made by the Swine Health Information Center.